-The Grievance Panel will normally conclude the investigation of the grievance no later than twenty-two (22) business days after the Dean formally received the complaint.
+The Grievance Panel will normally conclude the investigation of the grievance no later than twenty-two (22)

 If this timeframe is impossible to achieve, the grievant will be provided the reasons for the delay.

 Grievance Appeal

 The decision of the Panel (including the decision of the Review Group) shall become final within five business days, unless the grievant, the person against whom the complaint was lodged, or a person whose dismissal resulted from this process appeals the decision to the President.